Car Insurance Policy Review Checklist: How to Audit Your Coverage

 Your Car Insurance Policy Audit Checklist

 When you sit down to review your policy, go section by section.
-Here's exactly what to examine during your annual car insurance review:
+Here's exactly what to examine during your annual car insurance audit:

 ✅ 1.
 Verify Drivers and Vehicles Are Accurate